 - Ensure your pet has the necessary vaccinations and that they are administered within the time requirements.

 - Confirm your crate meets airline requirements.
 The pet needs to be able to stand up with head room to spare and comfortably turn around in the crate.

 - Make your travel arrangements about two to three months ahead of when you want to arrive.
-(Because Tiki required an extra-large crate, we could not travel out of Albuquerque, our usual airport, so we had to drive to Denver for her to be able to fly internationally.)

 - Discuss the health certificate with your veterinarian.